 It has been four years since the Equal Employment Opportunity Commission (EEOC) released their guidance on how employers should use criminal convictions reported on an employment background check.
-One of the major components highlighted in the guidance was the individualized assessment, and the importance of allowing the job candidate to explain any past criminal records.
-However, employers are still confused on how to conduct the individualized assessment.
-The guidance defines the assessment as “a process that allows a candidate to provide evidence that a conviction is not related to his or her ability to perform a job and allows employers the opportunity to determine whether a criminal record is specifically related to the position being applied for”.
+One of the major components highlighted in the guidance was the individualized assessment, and the importance of allowing the job candidate to explain any past criminal records; however, employers are still confused on how to conduct an individualized assessment.
+The guidance defines the assessment as “a process that allows a candidate to give evidence that a conviction is not related to his or her ability to do a job and allows employers the opportunity to decide whether a criminal record is specifically related to the position being applied for.”

 - The nature and gravity of the offense

 - The time that has passed since the offense and/or completion of the sentence